Top of the atmosphere view from ISS. Credit: ISS/NASA

 04 September 2020

-Meteosat imagery is used to characterise aerosols in the atmosphere, including volcanic ash and dust, while onboard Metop, the IASI and GOME-2 instruments observe trace gases such as ozone , nitrogen dioxide, carbon monoxide, methane and aerosols.
+Imagery from the geostationary Meteosat satellites is used to characterise aerosols in the atmosphere, including volcanic ash and dust.
+Instruments on the polar-orbiting Metop satellites (IASI and GOME-2) observe trace gases such as ozone, nitrogen dioxide, carbon monoxide and methane as well as aerosols.

-Sentinel-4, onboard MTG, will monitor air quality over Europe every hour at high spatial resolution, while Sentinel-5 will monitor global air quality and climate-related trace gases and aerosols in the Earth’s atmosphere.
+Sentinel-4, carried by Meteosat Third Generation (MTG) sounder satellites, will monitor air quality over Europe every hour at high spatial resolution.
+Sentinel-5 embarked on the Metop Second Generation (Metop-SG) satellites, will monitor global air quality and climate-related trace gases and aerosols in the Earth’s atmosphere.

 Both of the Sentinel instruments will work together with existing instruments on the satellites, for instance, Sentinel-4 will work with the new Infrared Sounder (IRS) and imager (FCI) on MTG, and the Sentinel-5 instrument will work with the IASI-NG, 3MI and METimage instruments.

-EUMETSAT delivers atmospheric composition data to its Member States, the Copernicus Atmosphere Monitoring Service (CAMS), and users worldwide.
+EUMETSAT delivers atmospheric composition data to its member states, the Copernicus Atmosphere Monitoring Service and users worldwide.